nagypet/wstemplate/README.md

 # wstemplate

 This project implements a small, but _complete_ solution using the Spring framework and a microservice architecture for demonstration purposes.
+This is actually the test environment of the [spvitamin](https://github.com/nagypet/spvitamin) project.

+The first version was a standalone docker-compose deployment, with an API gateway and a Eureka discovery service.
+Then I have reworked the project using Kubernetes as the deployment target.
+So the `template-gateway` project was replaced by an nginx ingress-controller and the `template-eureka` project is not used anymore.

+Also, besides the performance-tester project there is now a JMeter performance test.

 What makes this solution complete?
 - scalability and high availability with redundant services
 - https communication
 - secured webservice endpoints